 - Craving for additional sweet foods

 Personally, I feel the benefits of using sugar alcohols outweigh any potential side effects.
-When faced between having a piece of sugar-free candy or an all-out binge on eating junk food, I choose the former hands-down.
+When faced with having a piece of sugar-free candy or an all-out binge on eating junk food, I choose the former hands-down.
 I feel these discoveries have helped me to lose 140 pounds, and maintain that weight loss for six years.
 Take THAT, keto police!

 Never miss an update!
 Sign up for the free DIRTY, LAZY, KETO newsletter.